petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/claritys-search-requirements.md

 ### Deliver Personalized Search Results for Users to see Different Results

 Just like the content itself, Clarity knows that search results are better when they are personalized based on the user that performs the search.
-Segmentation in Liferay enables different page experiences based on user profiles, including the ability to display customized search pages or search results for specific user segments.
-Liferay's Search Blueprints makes it possible to customize search results based on criteria such as roles, user segments, whether a user is new or is a guest, etc. Personalizing the search results in turn means Clarity can keep users engaged with their content.
+Segmentation in Liferay enables different page experiences based on user profiles, while Search Blueprints offer granular control over search results.
+In the upcoming lessons, we'll delve into how Clarity can leverage these features to deliver highly relevant search results and keep users engaged with their content.

 ## Conclusion